NeilArmstrong100/The-Myth-of-Satonia/README.md

 ## Compilation
 If you wish to use the source code to rebuild, or edit the project, go ahead at it, even for commercial use.
 Just make sure to give credit to this project and you're set.
 If you plan to do so, the GUI will not work unless you have Hydrophilla Iced Regular (TTF) which is not already packaged as per the license of the creator.
 You can try to use other fonts, but make sure you change the path to the font in the main source file where load_font() was called.
 Also, you need to include the "include" folder with your project, otherwise none of the header files will be visible to the project.
+## Roadmap 🚀
+Here is the planned roadmap as of 2025/12/15
+### Additions
+#### v0.5 - RPG Overhaul ⚔️
+Add health/defense, overhaul the GUI, add an inventory, and add interactable NPCs.
+#### v0.6 - Nothing Like Home 🏠
+Add visual effects, improve art, add sound effects, and add music.
+#### v0.7 - TBD ❓
+Not yet planned for.
+### Fixes
+Expect me to focus heavily on bug fixing, as I do not want a non-functioning game to be released.
+### When to expect updates
+Expect updates every 1-3 months, as I have school to attend to and update size may vary, but do expect occasional patches or mini-updates.

 Hydrophillia:
 https://www.1001fonts.com/hydrophilia-font.html